Skip to main content

 • optimization

-The game's optimization has received significant criticism, with players reporting severe performance issues, including lag, stuttering, and crashes, even on systems that meet or exceed the requirements.
-While some updates have improved performance, many users still experience problems with resolution settings and overall gameplay smoothness, indicating that further optimization is necessary for a better experience.
-Despite these issues, the game is praised for its charm and fun gameplay, particularly for fans of the franchise.
+The game's optimization has received significant criticism, with players reporting severe performance issues, including lag, stuttering, and crashes, even on capable hardware.
+Many users express frustration over the lack of customizable settings and resolution options, which exacerbate the performance problems.
+While some updates have improved performance, a consensus remains that further optimization is necessary for a smoother gaming experience.

 • “I changed my review, as my only complaint being the performance was fixed in the latest update.
 The game is probably one of the best Hololive fangames, with great animations, great music, full of charm and references.
 The gameplay is pretty good; for a Hololive fan, it's a great time, and for non-fans, it could be a great starting point, as on its own, it's a great game.”